sanchitmonga22/qa-example-agent/docs/PRD.md

 - **Scalability**: Allow multiple tests to be run concurrently, with clear error reporting and insights.
 - **Reliability**: Ensure the testing infrastructure is robust and can handle the resource requirements of browser automation.
 - **Adaptability**: Use AI to intelligently navigate through diverse landing page structures and booking flows.
+- **Visual Understanding**: Leverage visual AI to analyze page layouts and elements more accurately.
 - **Flexibility**: Allow users to define custom test steps in natural language for specialized testing scenarios.
+- **Comprehensive Reporting**: Generate detailed reports of test runs with visual evidence and exportable formats.

 ## 3. User Stories
 - As a **Marketing Manager**, I want to input my landing page URL and instantly see if the "Book a Demo" flow is working, so I can ensure a smooth user experience.